Parameterized complexity of isometric path partition: treewidth and diameter: Dynamic programming schemes

 \section{Dynamic programming schemes}

 In this section, we give a dynamic programming algorithm solving \SoPP{} in \XP{} time parameterized by the width of a given tree-decomposition.
 This algorithm can be roughly described as storing, for each bag of a decomposition, the possible intersections of isometric paths partitions with the bags, an indication of how the obtained pieces are connected outside the bags, together with the location of their endpoints, which are used to ensure that the paths are isometric.
+Let us point that, although this approach appears to follow standard techniques, it requires special attention when handling these indications.

 Let us next introduce some terminology that will be useful in the following.
 Let $P$ be a path of $G$ and $X\subseteq V(G)$ be a subset of vertices.
 The \emph{trace of $P$ on $X$} is the family of paths induced by the connected components of $P[X]$.
 If $\mathcal{P}$ is a family of (vertex) disjoint paths, then its \emph{trace on $X$} is the union, among all $P\in \mathcal{P}$, of the traces of $P$ on~$X$.
 Note that the trace of a family of disjoint paths also defines a family of disjoint paths.
 Moreover, if $\mathcal{P}$ is a path partition of $G$, then its trace on $X$ is a path partition of $X$.